The Best Week of Your Life Itinerary

 Bryce Canyon National Park is a series of natural amphitheaters sunk into pink cliffs and filled with delicate red rock "hoodoos."
 The most brilliant hues of the park come alive with the rising and setting of the sun.
 Summertime offers a myriad of walking/hiking trails and a 37-mile scenic drive overlooking incredible vistas.
 Bryce Canyon Lodge, a National Historic Landmark, is open April through November.

-Drive: Easy drives within the park have spectacular views with various scenery.
+Drive: Easy drives within the park have spectacular views with varying scenery.
 Stop along the way at the Sunrise, Sunset, Inspiration, and Bryce viewpoints.

-Hikes: There are many trails within Bryce Canyon National Park, from easy to strenuous, with varying scenery.
+Hikes: There are a lot of trails within Bryce Canyon National Park, from easy to strenuous, with varying scenery.
 You can pick a hike to a waterfall, red rock hoodoos, spruce tree forests, the Bryce Amphitheater, and other famous landscapes.
 The Rim Trail is paved and fairly level with outstanding views of hoodoos.
-Navajo Loop Trail is a 1.3-mile hiking path that wanders through the rock formations and draw you into the mystical hoodoos' perspective.
+Navajo Loop Trail is a 1.3-mile hiking path that wanders through the rock formations and draws you into the mystical hoodoos' perspective.

 Ranger Program: Park rangers will share interesting facts and activities about the park, including wildlife stories, geologic history, kids interests, full moon hikes, astronomy, and snowshoeing.